 Here’s some to the right:

-And that list is going to grow.
-Now as you may notice, MOST of them are red, while only 2 are green.
+And that list is going to grow (here’s an updated one).
+Now as you may notice, MOST of them in the current version are in red, while only 2 are green.

 Has my opinion changed about these places?
 Somewhat.

 Are there legitimate sites out there?
 Yes, the ones I labeled as green are legitimate.